Pros and cons of a business savings account

 • Minimum deposits: Each provider sets a minimum deposit amount.
 You need to be sure you can meet this requirement before opening the account.
 Also, find out if you need to maintain a certain balance.
 Failure to comply with this requirement could result in the provider closing the account or cutting the interest rate.

 • Tax: Business savings accounts pay interest gross (without tax deducted), so you need to pay tax on the interest earned.
-The amount you need to pay depends on whether you’re a sole trader or a limited company.
+The amount you need to pay depends on whether you’re a sole trader or a limited company and how much you've earned across the year.

 If you run a limited company, you can’t use a personal savings account for your company savings as your business is classed as a separate legal entity.
 This means if you want to open a savings account for your company, it must be a business savings account.